Used and loved by millions

 What does it mean to be "out of the loop"?

-Is it appropriate to use "out of the loop" in a formal setting?
+When is it appropriate to use the phrase "out of the loop"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision